Cookies on this website

 Psychocognitive underpinnings of the relationship between language, mind & culture

-To answer this question, our research involves laboratory experiments, field work and corpuses studies, relying on an interdisciplinary approach that draws on cognitive science, psychology, linguistics, and anthropology.
+To answer these questions, our research involves laboratory experiments and corpus studies, relying on an interdisciplinary approach that draws on cognitive science, psychology, linguistics, and anthropology.